UnacceptableBehaviour/algorithms/README.tex.md

 Implements a set of elements associated with a key - methods: insert(x, into set S),
 get max priority (of set S),
-extract_max (of set S),  			get max and remove it! inc_key(in set S, increas element xs key, to value k) and
+extract_max (of set S)  -  get max and remove it!
+inc_key (in set S, increase element xs key, to value k)
+plus
 get min priority (of set S),
 delete, change priority in Q.